Autumn Color in Tombstone Territorial Park

 While the park boasts year-round beauty—earning its comparison to the legendary Patagonia region—it shines during autumn.
 Then, the park’s varied flora erupts in shades of crimson and yellow, and we’ve timed our Tombstone Workshop to coincide!
 Join us as we seek out the most expansive landscapes, varied wildlife, and even (if we are lucky!) the dancing aurora borealis.

-We’ve arranged for the perfect base camp in this remote region, comfortably outfitted with a wall tent for meals, personal tents for sleeping, and plenty of home-cooked hot food and drinks to keep you warm and fortified.
+We’ve arranged for a base camp in this remote region, comfortably outfitted in a quaint group camp site and covered table for shelter, personal tents for sleeping, and plenty of home-cooked hot food and drinks to keep you warm and fortified.
 Our priority during the four nights of camping is to fly into and camp at Talus Lake.
 Talus Lake is a fantastic wilderness lake just beneath the jagged peaks of the Tombstone region.
-This is a separate alpine camp, miles from anywhere, and requires a 15-mile hike or helicopter flight.
+This is a separate alpine camp, miles from anywhere, and requires a helicopter flight to access.
 Our outfitters will arrange the helicopter to fly us in, and they will set up camp at Talus Lake and provide all the cooking.
 We have a weather window of four nights from our base camp for this opportunity.
 Weather permitting, we’ll be traversing the park on foot, by vehicle, and by helicopter—you’ll have photographic opportunities from every angle.

 This workshop begins and ends in Dawson City, with a wealth of local mining lore to serve as our backdrop.
 Bring your camera, hiking boots, and a sense of adventure for this journey into the wilds of the Yukon!